 The first is to get a gratitude journal going.
 It’s essential to write down the things you’re grateful for each day so that you can go back and have a look at these things whenever you need a pick-me-up.
 It’s also good to just take that moment to feel good about whatever it is you’re giving thanks for.
 Writing helps us to reflect and connect with the positive emotions that thankfulness evokes.

-I gave my munchkin a diary to capture her thoughts as well and everyday she writes what she’s grateful for.
-Wonderful practice to start with the kiddos.
+I gave my munchkin a diary to capture her thoughts as well and every day she writes what she’s grateful for.
+This is a wonderful practice to start with the kiddos.
 If you’re interested in 28 journal prompts to boost your creativity so you’re not giving thanks for the same things every day, keep reading.

 Have fun while manifesting!
 Take my 21-Day Law of Attraction Manifestation Challenge: #ManifestWithMo and manifest something you desire in three weeks!
 I’ve lovingly put together this challenge for you using the tools that work for me time and time again.
 Check it out here!